KainosSoftwareLtd/ViveControllerToolkit/README.md

 Can be placed on any object and configured to give haptics on some form of contact.
 Requires a Collider may require a Rigidbody.
 Works in conjunction with HapticController.
 This script is to be used to provide haptic functionality that can be configured in the inspector without writing code.
-It is optional and you my write your own code using the HapticController exposed methods.
+It is optional and you may write your own code using the HapticController exposed methods.

 ### Public Properties ###